awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 1. Under **Remove Tag**, for **Key**, type the tag's name and choose **Remove Tag**\.

-### Adding a Tag When You Launch an Instance<a name="instance-details-tags"></a>
+### Adding a tag when you launch an instance<a name="instance-details-tags"></a>

 **To add a tag using the Launch Wizard**

 1. From the navigation bar, select the Region for the instance\.
 This choice is important because some Amazon EC2 resources can be shared between Regions, while others can't\.
 Select the Region that meets your needs\.
-For more information, see [Resource Locations](resources.md)\.
+For more information, see [Resource locations](resources.md)\.

 1. Choose **Launch Instance**\.